 Who is responsible for cyber security?

 When it comes to being accountable for security in the organisation, the management, including board members, CEO, CTO, and CISO, are liable.
-Nevertheless, cyber security is not the sole responsibility of the security team; instead, a shared responsibility and associated with every person from A-level to C-level executives and employees of the workplace and the organisation.
+Nevertheless, cyber security is not the sole responsibility of the security team; instead, shared responsibility and associated with every person from A-level to C-level executives and employees of the workplace and the organisation.

-Although the senior officers have to oversee the organisation’s management and policies, it is a challenging subject to implement cyber security threats mitigation or resiliency plan into the business consideration.
+Although the senior officers have to oversee the organisation’s management and policies, it is challenging to implement cyber security threats mitigation or resiliency plan into the business consideration.
 The apparent reason that catalyses the absence of cyber security measures and breaches is the collaboration gap.
 Usually, CEOs, CFOs, and board members are non-technical personnel.
 It is the main struggle for the security team to translate them, that the security and businesses’ operations go hand-in-hand for secure culture in the company.

-Many organisations do not invest in cyber security until they encounter any incidents – be it be an attack, breach, leaks or other form of cyber security adverse impact.
+Many organisations do not invest in cyber security until they encounter any incidents – be it be an attack, breach, leaks or another form of cyber security adverse impact.
 With the evolving attack techniques and procedures, it is more important than ever that employees and clients who have direct or indirect access to the company’s critical assets are aware of potential threats and have a clear understanding of how to secure, avoid and manage them.